dendi239/algorithms-data-structures/README.md

 # Algorithms and Data structures

 This is a library of algorithms and data structures frequently used in different competitive programming problems.
 It follows DRY principle to reduce the amount of time spent on writing already known solutions and concentrate on new ones.

-It's divided into few subfolders:
+It's divided into a few subfolders:

 ### Algebra